Dear reader of ADxS.org, please excuse the disruption.

 • BADD: Brown Attention Deficit Disorders Scale, a self-completion questionnaire with 40 items to assess cognitive ADHD symptoms

-• Q-ADHD-Child: a rating scale for ADHD symptoms in children according to DSM-IV and ICD-10 criteria18
+• Q-ADHD-Child: a rating scale for childhood ADHD symptoms according to DSM-IV and ICD-10 criteria21

 • ADHD screening for adults (ADHD-E) (including severity of severity compared to standard values)